 Additional supports may be available for all registered students with disabilities (including physical/learning/sensory disabilities, significant ongoing illness and mental health difficulties).
 Each student’s needs are assessed individually, taking into account their particular requirements.

 To avail of these supports, you must be registered with the institute’s Disability Service.
-Supports include note takers, personal assistance, learning support, assistive technology and alternate examination arrangements.
+Supports include note takers, personal assistance, learning support, assistive technology and reasonable accommodations in examinations.

 We support a wide range of students and students need to apply for Disability Service supports first before they can access any of the supports listed below.